-In the original paper (.pdf), participants rated six "dilemmas" involving moral judgments (e.g., How wrong is it to keep money found in a lost wallet?).
+In the original paper (.html), participants rated six "dilemmas" involving moral judgments (e.g., How wrong is it to keep money found in a lost wallet?).
 These judgments were predicted to become less harsh for people primed with cleanliness (Study 1) or who just washed their hands (Study 2).

 It consists of going beyond comparing means, examining instead all observations.The stylized figures below give the intuition.
 They plot the cumulative percentage of observations for each value of the dependent variable.

 The first shows an effect across the board: there is a gap between the curves throughout.

 The third shows the absence of an effect: the curves perfectly overlap.

 Let's now look at real data.
 Study 1 first:

 It is easy to spot the effect in the original data.

 It is just as easy to spot the absence of an effect in the replication.

 In the Original the effect is largest in the 4-6 range.
 In the Replication about 60% of the data is in that range, far from the ceiling of 7.
 But still there is no gap between the lines.

 Ceiling analysis by original author